Jerry L. Greenberg: MJJ Music (Michael Jackson)

-1993 - Sony artist Michael Jackson offered Greenberg the position of President of MJJ Music, Jackson's label distributed through Sony.
-Greenberg served as President and CEO of MJJ Music from 1993 to 2000.
+1993 - Sony artist Michael Jackson offered Greenberg the position of president of MJJ Music, Jackson's label distributed through Sony.
+Greenberg served as president and CEO of MJJ Music from 1993 to 2000.

 Westwood One

-1994 - Greenberg is elected to the Board of Directors of Westwood One, the world's #1 supplier of talk, sports, radio, news, and shows all over the world.
+1994 - Greenberg was elected to the Board of Directors of Westwood One, the world's #1 supplier of talk, sports, radio, news, and shows all over the world.
 He currently sits on this Board as the Chairman of the Compensation Committee.

 Mirage Music is reactivated

-2003-04 - Mirage Music Entertainment has been reactivated with a distribution deal through Sony Music.
+2003–04 - Mirage Music Entertainment was reactivated with a distribution deal through Sony Music.
 In addition, Mirage opened a subsidiary office in Jamaica with Stacy Greenberg as General Manager and an office in Las Vegas, NV.

 Rainbow Bar & Grill Expansion Group

-2005 - Jerry & Bob Greenberg form the Rainbow Bar & Grill Expansion Group.
+2005 - Jerry & Bob Greenberg formed the Rainbow Bar & Grill Expansion Group.
 They licensed the name from America's No. 1 Rock & Roll Restaurant on Sunset Strip in Hollywood.
 The first restaurant opened in June 2005 in Las Vegas, across from the Hard Rock Hotel.

 The Rainbow Bar & Grill in Las Vegas recreates the Hollywood location with red leather booths and rock-n-roll memorabilia adorning the walls.

 MusiCares

-2007 - Jerry Greenberg joins the board of MusiCares established in 1989 by The Recording Academy.
-MusiCares provides a safety net of critical assistance for music people in times of need.
-MusiCares services and resources cover a wide range of financial, medical and personal emergencies and each case is treated with integrity and confidentially.
+2007 - Jerry Greenberg joined the board of MusiCares established in 1989 by The Recording Academy.
+MusiCares is a non-profit organization that aims to provide a safety net of assistance for people in the music industry in times of need.
+MusiCares services and resources cover a wide range of financial, medical and personal emergencies.

 Mirage Music Entertainment

-2009 to 2011 - Mirage Tribute Bands is formed.
+2009 to 2011 - Mirage Tribute Bands was formed.
 MTB handled tribute bands Led Zepagain (Led Zeppelin tribute band), Rolling the Stones (The Rolling Stones tribute band), ABBACADABRA (ABBA tribute band), Bonfire (AC/DC tribute band), Bella Donna (Stevie Nicks tribute band), The Long Run (Eagles tribute band), Fan Halen (Van Halen tribute band) and others.
 MTB presented Bring Back the Music every Wednesday night at the Hilton Hotel (now Westgate) in Las Vegas.